benjuh/aoc2023/README.md

 Adding all instructions to the `instructions` array and then making a map of `network` that has a key of the root `node` and has a value of `[2]string` where the first index is the `left` node and the second index is the `right` node

 For part 1 I just iterated over the instructions array from the start "AAA" and updated our current location until we hit the end "ZZZ" and incremented our step counter.
 Then our step counter at the end is our answer.

-Time Complexity: O(n*m) where n is the number of instructions and m is the number of nodes in the network Space Complexity: O(n+m) where n is the number of instructions and m is the number of nodes in the network

 For part 2, I defined a result array `results` and then iterated over the nodes in the network.
 For each node: